 It is so vital to have a connection to other families, to share in prayer, and support for this new adventure you about to embark upon.
 Many places have support groups locally, that meet regularly for Mass and fellowship (may be hard to find this year!)
 Try to meet some of these families to find friends that mesh with your family’s goal for education!
 (By the way, the new Catholic Homeschool Community can help you find local families too!)

 The moms I met in my first year have continued to be my very best friends for LIFE, they are dear soul sisters in Christ whom I cherish!
 AND their children in turn became our children’s best friends too!

 Find out about regulations for homeschooling in your area

 A great place to locate this kind of information is Home School Legal Defense…here is the link: http://www.hslda.org/laws or call your local Department of Education and ask about the regulations for homeschooling.
 Local support groups can also point you in the right direction.
-If you have trouble getting help…please feel free to ask in the community and we can help you find contacts in your area.
+If you have trouble getting help…please feel free to call us and we can find you contacts in your area.

 Keep it simple…

 Take time to review each week’s lessons and gather materials.
 Just a few hours once a week is well worth it!
 It cuts the edge off any undue stress of not being prepared for the week.